gazebosim/sdf_tutorials/nesting/proposal.md

 If you need to use intermediate frames that are not intended to be used for public consumption, please prefix them with a single `_`, like Python.

+### Model File Completeness

+A program should be able to load any *single file* on its own, with its declared dependencies being present (like Python modules).

+All initially specified `//pose` elements will be rigidly related to one another.
+You cannot refer to elements that do not exist inside that file.

+The goal here here is to keep things simple from a parsing perspective, especially for using model-absolute coordinate specification.

 ### Positive Example